dr3du4/dr3du4/README.md

 Hi there 👋
 I'm first-year telecommunications student at AGH.
 Networks should be my priority, but coding is more interesting.
-Despite this, I am developing in cisco technologies, and in the future I want to learn cloud computing technologies.
+Despite this, I am developing in cisco technologies.

 I'm member of the AGH Code Industry science club.
 I mainly code in C ++ and Python.
 I have experience with frameworks such as Pygame and Kivy.